-"Sadly the reports are true that Robin Gibb has contracted pneumonia and is in a coma," said a statement on the singer's official website.
+"Sadly the reports are true that Robin has contracted pneumonia and is in a coma," a statement on his official website said.
 "We are all hoping and praying that he will pull through."

-In 2003, Maurice Gibb, Robin's twin brother and fellow Bee Gees singer, died at age 53 of a twisted colon.
-The condition was caused by a congenital birth defect that Robin also shares.
-While the intestinal issue is not directly related to his previous colon cancer, Gibb's health is still in danger.
+In 2003 Maurice Gibb, Robin's twin brother and fellow Bee Gee, died at 53 of a twisted colon caused by a congenital defect that Robin also shares.